Anais Rizzo Gets Steamy In Strappy Black Lingerie & Sexy Thigh-Highs

 "You look so pretty here.
 I love the outfit and the hat is so adorable.
 Love you boo," a fourth user wrote.

-The model’s fans have grown accustomed to seeing her rock racy outfits in her online uploads.
-She’s often seen sporting skimpy bathing suits, teeny lingerie, tight tops, and more.
+The model's fans have grown accustomed to seeing her rock racy outfits in her online uploads.
+She often sports skimpy bathing suits, tiny lingerie, tight tops, and more.

-As previously reported by The Inquisitr, Anais previously grabbed the attention of her followers when she posed in an animal print two-piece as she soaked up some sun by the swimming pool.
+As reported by The Inquisitr, Anais previously grabbed the attention of her followers when she posed in an animal-print two-piece as she soaked up some sun by the swimming pool.
 That post was also a popular one among her fans.
-It’s pulled in more than 18,000 likes and over 300 comments thus far.
+It's pulled in more than 18,000 likes and over 300 comments since it was uploaded.